 Saying that, bear in mind this is not The Netherlands and driver mentality is not necessarily bike friendly.
 In some cases bike lanes are not respected beware at intersections when the system sometimes goes to pot.

-Although healthcare system in Poland is free, it often provides poor quality services and long waiting times.
+Although the healthcare system in Poland is free, it often provides poor quality services and long waiting times.
 For those who prefer to avoid public hospitals, private medical insurances are the best choice.
 Even then, the downside is that the system is fragmented and appears a bit cobbled together until you get used to the process.

-In emergencies, you are best to call the English speaking Medicover Ambulance Service on 22-19677 or Medicover Hotline on 500 900 999.
+In emergencies, you are best to contact the English speaking Medicover Ambulance Service or Medicover Hotline on 500 900 999.
 If you have a medical emergency that is not life threatening, it is best to call the emergency number of your family practice.
 They can then direct you appropriately.
 It is not advisable to head to the nearest hospital as they may not be the emergency ‘receiving’ hospital that day and you may lose precious time.
 The ambulance service or your GP will find out which hospital you should go to.

 There are two childrens’ hospitals in Warsaw (Nieklanska in Saska Kepa and Litewska Hospital in the city centre).
 Again the procedure as above should be followed in case the hospital is not admitting.